Zviad Gamsakhurdia: Early life and education

 Zviad Konstantinovich Gamsakhurdia was born in the Georgian capital Tbilisi on 31 March 1939; his father, Konstantine Gamsakhurdia, was a prominent Georgian writer during the 20th century.
 Konstantine held nationalist views and was imprisoned in the 1920s, but evaded the Stalinist purges and became influential as a historical novelist.
 He and his circle of fellow writers promoted Georgian culture and ethnic particularism in the Soviet centre.
 Zviad was raised in an intellectual setting, which encouraged attention to traditional Georgian history, culture and national identity.

 At 16, Gamsakhurdia established an underground nationalist youth group called Gorgasliani.
 In 1956 he participated with his fellow students, including future ally Merab Kostava, in the demonstrations in Tbilisi against de-Stalinization.
 He and a group of friends began distributing anti-communist Georgian nationalist pamphlets in December; they were caught and taken to court.
 He was arrested again in 1958 for distributing anti-communist literature and was confined to a mental hospital in Tbilisi for six months, although his familial status protected him from further sanctions.
 In mental hospital, Gamsakhurdia was diagnosed as suffering "psychopathy with decompensation", becoming an early victim of the political abuse of psychiatry in the Soviet Union.
+(Note: "In 1956, Gamsakhurdia was arrested during demonstrations in Tbilisi against the Soviet policy of Russification and was arrested again in 1958 for distributing anti-Communist literature and proclamations.
+He was confined for six months to a mental hospital in Tbilisi, where he was diagnosed as a suffering from "psychopathy with decompensation", thus perhaps becoming an early victim of what became a widespread policy of using psychiatry as a means of political suppression in the Soviet Union.")

 After his release, he continued studying Western languages and literature at Tbilisi State University, eventually graduating with a degree in philology and becoming a lecturer of English language and American literature at Tbilisi State University in 1963.
 He also found employment at the Institute of Literature of the Georgian Academy of Sciences, and joined the Georgian Writers' Union in 1966.
 As an academic, Gamsakhurdia turned his focus to promoting Georgian culture, criticizing falsification of history, and supporting the Georgian Orthodox Church.